icon notify 12 DAYS OF CHRISTMAS DAY 10 - VISITING CANDY CANE LANE?

 Most of us are no strangers to the allure of sleeping pills.
 A quick fix, a magic bullet - but at what cost?
 Six out of ten people experience side effects from these supposed sleep aids.

-From mild complaints like dizziness or headaches to more severe issues such as allergic reactions and memory problems, it's clear that there's a price to pay for this easy way out.
+From mild complaints like dizziness or headaches to more severe issues such as allergic reactions and memory problems, it's clear that there's a price to pay.

 But how much sleep do you get with these pills?
 The results of taking sleeping pills may not be as advantageous as anticipated.
 On average, they only give less than 30 minutes extra shuteye and help folks fall asleep just 8-20 minutes faster.